A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: Computational experiments

+In our view, the two approaches complement one another, each being efficient for distinct problem classes.
+The performance will depend on how a modeler or automatic structure detection algorithm decomposes a given model into blocks: the original approach will favor few large diagonal blocks and a manageable Schur complement; \HSCA will favor more and smaller diagonal blocks even if this results in larger Schur complements.

-We conducted a simple experiment on four medium \textit{SIMPLE} instances with different sizes (\cref{fig:splitting}).
-From the top left to the bottom right, the instances become increasingly more difficult to solve due to the growing size of the diagonal blocks.
-The number of linking constraints in the problem, when split into a certain number of blocks, remained constant over all instances.
+To demonstrate this, we conducted a simple experiment on four small to medium \SIMPLE instances with different sizes (\cref{fig:splitting}).
+These four instances illustrate the behavior under Schur complement stress.
+From the top left to the bottom right, the instances become increasingly more difficult to solve, simply due to a growing size of their diagonal blocks.
+The number of linking constraints in the problem, when split into a certain number of blocks, remains constant over all instances.
 Each instance can theoretically be split into 8,760 blocks.
 Combining multiple blocks into one decreases the number of linking constraints in the Schur complement approach.
 We solved each instance with the original \PIPS and our new approach, split into five different amounts of blocks: 365, 730, 1,460, 2,920, and 8,760.
+Here, we always use as many \MPI processes as blocks available.
+In this setting, a lower number of blocks and processes mean bigger diagonal blocks and, as pointed out before, smaller global Schur complements.

+First, we see that the overall performance of the original approach for the given instances suffers with finer decomposition and only for the largest one can obtain some speedup when more blocks and processes are used.
+The solution time here is dominated by the time spent in the Schur complement.
+Only on the largest instance does the speed-up gained by using smaller diagonal blocks outweigh the growing Schur complement cost.

-In this setting, fewer blocks automatically means bigger diagonal blocks and, as pointed out before, smaller global Schur complements.
-For each of the four instances, the original approach benefits from large diagonal blocks but experiences a significant slowdown with a growing number of linking constraints.
-On the other hand, the performance of the hierarchical approach is more insensitive to the increasing number of linking constraints when splitting the instances more finely.
-This is expected as the amount of parallel work decreases but at a much lower rate than for the original implementation.
-In the hierarchical approach (in an ideal setting), the number of local linking constraints in each of the Schur complements only grows in $\bigO(\sqrt{n})$ (with $n$ denoting the number of local linking constraints), as compared to $\bigO(n)$ for the original approach.
+The behavior of \HSCA is similar only for the first instance.
+On the other three instances there is some potential in using more and smaller diagonal blocks, a behavior directly coupled to \HSCA's sensitivity to the Schur complement size.
+In \HSCA (in an ideal setting), the number of local linking constraints in each of the Schur complements grows only in $\bigO(\sqrt{n})$ (with $n$ denoting the number of local linking constraints), as compared to $\bigO(n)$ for the original approach. \HSCA is thus able to scale ``further''.
+Still, beyond a certain splitting, all instances experience some slow-down in \HSCA.